 You certainly don’t need us to tell you that paying nothing is preferable to paying $108.
 However, the difference between these companies is even bigger than what a simple pricing model can indicate.
 As you’ll see in the next section, your $0 investment with IncFile actually returns significantly more value than the $108 you’d spend with CorpNet.

 One of the biggest differences between the LLC services offered by these companies is the features you receive with your formation.
 With IncFile, you get a full year of registered agent service in their base package.
 For their part, CorpNet only provides a 60-day trial of registered agent service in their cheapest LLC formation package.

 Every LLC needs to designate a registered agent to operate in compliance with the law, and 12 months of registered agent service at no cost is a great way to go about it.
 If you wanted your CorpNet package to match the features included in IncFile’s free package, you would need to add roughly $124 for the additional ten months of registered agent service IncFile gives you for free.

 The ownership group behind CorpNet has been providing business solutions since 1997, and they’ve served more than 500,000 business clients.
-IncFile’s experience level is also quite respectable, as they’ve helped form 250,000+ businesses since they opened in 2004.
+IncFile’s experience level is nearly identical, as they’ve also helped form 500,000+ businesses since they opened in 2004.